jiafulow/emtf-book/_sources/develop.md

 ### How to set up the Conda environment?

+For the rest of the tasks, it's best to avoid any CMSSW dependency.
+So, a Conda environment is used.

+Once you have Conda installed, do the following to create a Conda environment:

+!TODO

 ### How to generate the patterns?

 ### How to train the NN?

-### How to put the patterns and the NN into the HLS source code and the emulator code?
+### How to import the patterns and the NN into the HLS source code and the emulator code?

 ### How to make rate and efficiency plots?